DonSchenck/DotNetOnLinux/GettingStarted.md

 `http://{your ip address here}:5000/api/products/1`

-## Entity Framework example
+## Entity Framework InMemory example
-Note: This directory is so named because it will eventually be an example of using Entity Framework and SQLite together.
-At this time, the SQLite bits are not ready.
-Until then, this example will use an In-memory database.
+This example is a simple demonstration of an InMemory database using Entity Framework.

 ### Move to the directory
-`cd ~/src/DotNetOnLinux/cli-samples-master/EFSQLite`
+`cd ~/src/DotNetOnLinux/cli-samples-master/EFInMemory`

 ### Restore and run the code
 `dotnet restore`